PlainIntricacy/Caesar_Keypad/README.md

 Caesar_Keypad
 =============

-Java code that simulates a simple encrypted keypad, using the Caesar cipher.
+Java code that simulates a simple encrypted telephone keypad, using the Caesar cipher.

 Input: your message and the desired encryption key (an integer)